 2017 was a strange old year.
 The world continued to come apart at the seams, my health, both mental and physical, wasn’t great (again) which affected my writing and I spent a not insignificant amount of time trying to figure out how, y’know, to do life.
 It wasn’t all bad, mind; I wrote some stuff I am proud of, dedicated even more time to activism and met some brilliant people.

-When I first wrote about being diagnosed with bipolar disorder my inboxes were flooded, by friends and acquaintances, with recommendations for books I just had to read.
+When I first wrote about being diagnosed with bipolar disorder my inboxes were flooded with recommendations for books I just had to read.

 I can understand why, reading about something we are experiencing is almost instinctual for some people.
 I am one of those people.
 Many of the books people recommended were already on my radar.
 Some were already on my Kindle.
 Some had a bigger impact on me than others.
 All taught me something about bipolar disorder or myself.
 The really good ones did both.